isoriano1968/illumos-aarch64-devenv/README.md

 # We need your support

 Your background does not matter, so many areas where support is more than welcome.
 We currently need every helping hand that feels comfortable in something that still has to evolve.
+Solaris, BSD, Linux, AMIGA, ARM, Pi etc citizens welcome .. there is always something to do for all of us :-)

 # References